 4. Some issues

 4.1 There are some important interpretational matters underpinning this discussion which are worth noting.
-While taking particular shape in the WWW context, these also have general aspects.
+While taking a particular shape in the context of WWW research, these also have general aspects.

 ‘The thing itself’ and referentiality matters

 4.2 Almost all the data that social researchers work with are not ‘the thing itself’, the actual events that happened in the past, but instead representations of this that are partial, fragmentary and emanate from particular viewpoints.
 What this raises is the need to avoid the referential fallacy of straightforwardly concluding ‘it was so’ from any document, while also still recognising that there was a past in which real things happened and the remaining traces reference this, albeit in complex ways which need to be considered against as well as along the grain.

 4.4 Social life rarely comes in discreet chunks labelled ‘gender’, ‘class’, ‘the Schleswig-Holstein question’, ‘whiteness’ or ‘the scramble for Africa’; and as shown, the latter was greatly complicated by the particularities of times, places, events, persons and interests.
 The word ‘whiteness’ does not appear in the Shepstone document or associated letters and has be interpreted by reference to the activities being orchestrated or described or commented on (Context 1 and Pre-text), the ways the various documents represent these matters (Text/intertexts and Post-text), and the specific and broad outcomes (Post-text and Context2) that have been traced out.
 Succinctly, while an analysis of the specifics of the document goes quite a long way, such analysis is a support to interpretation and not the totality of what is involved.

 What it means